adobe/franklin-sidekick-library/README.md

 ### Autoblocks and Default Content

 The blocks plugin is capable of rendering [default content](https://www.hlx.live/developer/markup-sections-blocks#default-content) and [autoblocks](https://www.hlx.live/developer/markup-sections-blocks#auto-blocking).
 In order to achieve this, it is necessary to place your `default content` or `autoblock` within a dedicated section, which should include a library metadata table defining a name property, as previously described.
 If no name is specified in the library metadata, the item will be labeled as "Unnamed Item."

+### Multi-section Blocks

+Multi-section blocks are a way to group multiple sections into a single item in the blocks plugin.
+Some block implementations require multiple sections of content.
+A common example of this is a tabs block where the subsequent sections after the block is declared contain the content for each tab.

+In order to tell the block plugin to include an `n` number of subsequent sections you can use the `include next` property in `library metadata`.

+In the example above, the block plugin will group this section and the 3 sections after into a single item.

+### Compound Blocks

+Compound blocks are a way to group multiple blocks and section metadata into a single element in the sidekick library

+To use compound blocks put all the blocks and section metadata into a single section and tell the sidekick library to treat everything in the section as a single item by setting `type` to `section` in the `library metadata` block.

+### Templates

+Templates are a way to group an entire document into a single element in the sidekick library.
+To mark a document as a template set `type` to `template` in `default library metadata`.

+> Important, the `library metadata` needs to be in it's own section and be the only child to be considered `default library metadata`.

+Supporting `metadata` is also desirable for templates.
+To add a metadata table to the template you can use a `Page metadata` block.

+When the template is copied a `metadata` with the values will be added along with the content to the clipboard.

 ## Sidekick plugin setup